microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyAuthenticationMethodPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-AUTHENTICATIONMETHODCONFIGURATIONS <IMicrosoftGraphAuthenticationMethodConfiguration1[]>: Represents the settings for each authentication method.
+AUTHENTICATIONMETHODCONFIGURATIONS <IMicrosoftGraphAuthenticationMethodConfiguration[]>: Represents the settings for each authentication method.
 Automatically expanded on GET /policies/authenticationMethodsPolicy.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Groups of users that are excluded from a policy.
     - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
     - `[TargetType <String>]`: authenticationMethodTargetType
   - `[State <String>]`: authenticationMethodState

-BODYPARAMETER <IMicrosoftGraphAuthenticationMethodsPolicy1>: authenticationMethodsPolicy
+BODYPARAMETER <IMicrosoftGraphAuthenticationMethodsPolicy>: authenticationMethodsPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[AuthenticationMethodConfigurations <IMicrosoftGraphAuthenticationMethodConfiguration1[]>]`: Represents the settings for each authentication method.
+  - `[AuthenticationMethodConfigurations <IMicrosoftGraphAuthenticationMethodConfiguration[]>]`: Represents the settings for each authentication method.
 Automatically expanded on GET /policies/authenticationMethodsPolicy.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Groups of users that are excluded from a policy.
       - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
     - `[State <String>]`: authenticationMethodState
   - `[Description <String>]`: A description of the policy.
+Read-only.
   - `[DisplayName <String>]`: The name of the policy.
+Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time of the last update to the policy.
+Read-only.
   - `[PolicyMigrationState <String>]`: authenticationMethodsPolicyMigrationState
   - `[PolicyVersion <String>]`: The version of the policy in use.
+Read-only.
-  - `[ReconfirmationInDays <Int32?>]`: Days before the user will be asked to reconfirm their method.
+  - `[ReconfirmationInDays <Int32?>]`:
   - `[RegistrationEnforcement <IMicrosoftGraphRegistrationEnforcement>]`: registrationEnforcement
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign